twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **fntXX.tmp** – Used when saving fonts (XX is a letter and number combo).
 * **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address or with the link to the direct download).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
-* **glyphnamesnew.dat** – For versions 7.0 and newer, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
+* **glyphnamesnew.dat** – For version 7.0 and above, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
 Old versions have the same list but duplicates **xi** to U+0000.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
 * **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
-* **previewtext.dat** – For versions 3.0 through 6.0, controls the text used in Test Font Window.
+* **previewtext.dat** – For version 3.0 until 6.0, controls the text used in Test Font Window.
 Text in `TFONTTESTFORM` is restored to factory defaults if removed.
-* **preview.txt** – For version 7.0 and newer, contains the standard preview texts for the Preview toolbar.
+* **preview.txt** – For version 7.0 and above, contains the standard preview texts for the Preview toolbar.
 The dropdown list appears blank if removed.
 * **SubFamily.dat** – Includes naming fields for different languages.
 * **TableOffsetOrder.dat** – Contains the tables supported by any font.
 All tables are moved to Unsupported if removed.
-* **tags.txt** – For versions 7.0 and newer, controls the names of the five tags that can be assigned to each glyph.
+* **tags.txt** – For version 7.0 and above, controls the names of the five tags that can be assigned to each glyph.

-In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when these executed the program will either copy most files to the user data folder or open it.
+In **Options: Advanced: Data Files** are two buttons labeled **Copy Data Files to User Data Folder** and **Open User Data Folder** when pressed the program will either copy most files to the user data folder or open it.

 ## Registry Keys